sderosiaux/akka-streams-summary/README.md

 Each shape provides a materialized value (it's a different concept than the output ports).
 This is something else and is unique for each shape.
 Often you will see `NotUsed` in the types of your shapes, this is one materialized value: a not used one (sic!).

+A materialized value IS the result of a RunnableGraph (a sink has not output).

 For instance:
 ```scala
 // the output is a Int